drs48/fer2013-adversarial-robustness/README.md

-Project: Adversarial Robustness on FER2013
+# Project: Adversarial Robustness on FER2013

-1. What this project does
+## 1. What this project does

-This project trains a convolutional neural network on the FER2013 facial expression dataset and then tests how the model behaves under adversarial attacks (PGD and DeepFool).
+This project trains a convolutional neural network on the FER2013 facial expression dataset and then tests how the model behaves under adversarial attacks using PGD and DeepFool.
 It also trains a more robust model using adversarial training and evaluates a simple defense based on feature squeezing.

-The main code is in the Jupyter notebook fer2013-adversarial-robustness.ipynb.
+The main code is in the Jupyter notebook `fer2013-adversarial-robustness.ipynb`.

-2. Requirements
+## 2. Requirements

 Python version
 Python 3.8 or newer

 Recommended hardware
 NVIDIA GPU with CUDA support
 At least 8 GB RAM

 Python packages
 tensorflow 2.x
 numpy
 pandas
 matplotlib
 scikit-learn
 foolbox==3.3.4

-You can install the dependencies in an active environment with:
+Example installation commands:

-pip install tensorflow numpy pandas matplotlib scikit-learn pip install foolbox==3.3.4
+`pip install tensorflow numpy pandas matplotlib scikit-learn`
+`pip install foolbox==3.3.4`

-3. Dataset setup
+## 3. Dataset setup

 Dataset used
 FER2013 facial expression dataset

 Source
 https://www.kaggle.com/datasets/ashishpatel26/facial-expression-recognitionferchallenge

-Local setup
+### Local setup

 Step 1
-Download fer2013.csv from the Kaggle dataset page.
+Download `fer2013.csv` from the Kaggle dataset page.

 Step 2
-Place fer2013.csv in a folder of your choice inside this project, for example in a folder called data: data/fer2013.csv
+Place `fer2013.csv` in a folder of your choice inside this project, for example in a folder called `data`:

+`data/fer2013.csv`

 Step 3
-Open fer2013-adversarial-robustness.ipynb in Jupyter or another notebook environment.
+Open `fer2013-adversarial-robustness.ipynb` in Jupyter or another notebook environment.

 Step 4
-In the cell where csv_path is defined, update the path so it points to your local file.
+In the cell where `csv_path` is defined, update the path so it points to your local file.
 For example:

-csv_path = "data/fer2013.csv"
+`csv_path = "data/fer2013.csv"`

 Save the notebook after you change the path.

-Kaggle setup
+### Kaggle setup

-If you run the notebook on Kaggle and attach the same FER2013 dataset to the notebook, you can keep the original csv_path that uses the ../input path used in the PDF version.
+If you run the notebook on Kaggle and attach the same FER2013 dataset to the notebook, you can keep the original `csv_path` that uses the `../input` path.
 In that case you do not need to change anything, as long as the dataset is correctly attached to the Kaggle notebook.

-4. How to run the code
+## 4. How to run the code

 Step 1
 Activate the environment that has all required packages installed.

 Step 2
-Start Jupyter (or open the notebook in Colab or Kaggle) and open fer2013-adversarial-robustness.ipynb.
+Start Jupyter (or open the notebook in Colab or Kaggle) and open `fer2013-adversarial-robustness.ipynb`.

 Step 3
-Verify that the csv_path variable points to the correct location of fer2013.csv as described above.
+Verify that the `csv_path` variable points to the correct location of `fer2013.csv` as described above.

 Step 4
 Run all cells in order, from the first cell to the last one.

-The notebook will perform the following actions automatically: imports and global settings loading and preprocessing FER2013 from fer2013.csv building and training a baseline CNN model or loading baseline_cnn.h5 if it already exists evaluating the baseline model on clean test data generating adversarial examples using PGD and DeepFool evaluating the baseline model on adversarial examples applying feature squeezing with spatial smoothing and reevaluating running adversarial training with PGD and DeepFool and saving the robust model as robust_cnn_adv_pgd_df_pro.h5 loading the robust model and evaluating it on clean and adversarial data validating the custom PGD and DeepFool implementations against the Foolbox implementations
+The notebook will then:

+import libraries and set global options
+load and preprocess FER2013 from `fer2013.csv`
+build and train a baseline CNN model or load `baseline_cnn.h5` if it already exists
+evaluate the baseline model on clean test data
+generate adversarial examples using PGD and DeepFool
+evaluate the baseline model on adversarial examples
+apply feature squeezing with spatial smoothing and reevaluate
+run adversarial training with PGD and DeepFool and save the robust model as `robust_cnn_adv_pgd_df_pro.h5`
+load the robust model and evaluate it on clean and adversarial data
+validate the custom PGD and DeepFool implementations against the Foolbox implementations

-Training notes
+### Training notes

 The first training of the baseline model and especially the adversarial training phase can take a long time on CPU.
 A GPU is strongly recommended.
-If the files baseline_cnn.h5 or robust_cnn_adv_pgd_df_pro.h5 already exist in the project directory, the notebook will load them and skip the corresponding training steps.
+If the files `baseline_cnn.h5` or `robust_cnn_adv_pgd_df_pro.h5` already exist in the project directory, the notebook will load them and skip the corresponding training steps.

-5. Outputs
+## 5. Outputs

 After running the entire notebook you should have:

-baseline_cnn.h5
+`baseline_cnn.h5`
 Model trained only on clean FER2013 images.

-robust_cnn_adv_pgd_df_pro.h5
+`robust_cnn_adv_pgd_df_pro.h5`
 Model trained with adversarial examples generated by PGD and DeepFool.

-The notebook also prints test accuracy and loss for both clean and adversarial data, and shows several plots that compare clean and adversarial images and summarize the training progress.
+The notebook also prints test accuracy and loss for both clean and adversarial data and shows several plots that compare clean and adversarial images and summarize the training progress.